byu-cpe/ecen520_student/rx_sim/UART_Receiver_sim.md

 ### Seven Segment Display Synthesis

-After your seven segment display controller is working correctly, create a makefile rule `make synth_ssd` that will synthesize your controller in out-of-context mode.
+After your seven segment display controller is working correctly, create a makefile rule `synth_ssd` that will synthesize your controller in out-of-context mode.
 Create a file `synth_ssd.log` file for this synthesis process.

 ## Assignment Submission